bjbraams/calendars/index.md

 New Challenges for Ab Initio Theory in Molecular Science.

 International Conference on Theoretical and High Performance Computational Chemistry.

+International Workshop on Computational Physics and Materials Science: Total Energy and Force Methods.

 ### Primarily Molecular Structure and Quantum Dynamics